 Junichiro Tanizaki, in his book In Praise of Shadows writes, “In darkness, immutable tranquility holds sway.”
 Designers integrate this interplay of light, color, and shadow in the spaces they imagine — navigating the clarity that light brings alongside the ephemeral mystery of the shadows.

 Inspired by this 73-page homage to “well-placed darkness,” the fourteenth biennial Virginia Design Forum: In Praise of Shadows embraces this theme through an exploration of craft and materiality.

-The program, which is intended to challenge and stimulate design and creative thinking, was scheduled to take place on March 27–28, 2020, at the recently-opened Institute for Contemporary Art at Virginia Commonwealth University.
+The program, which is intended to challenge and stimulate design and creative thinking, was originally scheduled to take place on March 27–28, 2020, at the recently-opened Institute for Contemporary Art at Virginia Commonwealth University.
 It has been rescheduled for Thursday, Nov.
 5, 2020 and will be presented in collaboration with Architecture Exchange East.

 Through a series of conversations, the Design Forum showcases the work of talented individuals whose shared craft extends beyond the calculated and strictly quantitative into more holistic practice — whose leading-edge preoccupation with light and shadow extends the diversity of approaches to how designers seek beauty through form, space, and materiality.

 The work of the speakers embodies those essential connections.